hasanmoudud/geocompr/main.md

 We are only interested in the `restaurants` and the `highways` tables.
 The former represents the locations of fast-food restaurants in the US and the latter are principal US highways.
-To find out about available attributes, we can run:
+To find out about attributes available in a table, we can run:

 ```r